craftercms/docs/source/content-authors/content-authors-workflows.rst

     :align: center
     :alt: Workflow - Reject request to publish from sidebar "Site Explorer"

-Approvers may pick canned rejection reasons from the drop-down menu.
-Once selected, the editable text area field will be filled with the corresponding rejection notice.
+Approvers may type their own rejection comments or pick canned rejection reasons from the drop-down menu.
+Once selected, the editable text area field will be filled with the corresponding rejection notice / ready for comments in the ``Rejection Comment`` box.

 .. image:: /_static/images/page/page-workflows-reject.jpg
     :width: 65 %